remiges-aniket/serversage/Documentation/serversage/Installation/grafana-oncall-on-k8s.md

-Okay, let's translate the Grafana OnCall related parts of your Docker Compose setup into Kubernetes manifests.
+Okay, This file is converted from reference of Docker Compose setup into Kubernetes manifests.
+Please do the needful changes accordingly!

 You have three core OnCall components in your Docker Compose:
 1.  `oncall`: The main web application.